davidnfu0/Retinal-Ganglion-Cell-Analysis/README.md

 ## Experiment

-The experiment was carried out by the University of Valparaiso, so we do not have the right to upload the results.
+The experiment was carried out by the Universidad de Valparaíso, so we do not have the right to upload the results.

 ## Requirements